 For an idea of where to start, this post on Facebook marketing tricks will point you in the right direction.
 The content itself is a great start, but the infographic is what makes the post complete.

-If you are among the 76% of B2B marketers (or anybody else) with plans to create more content in 2016, now is the time to learn from the best.
+If you are among the 76% of B2B marketers (or anybody else) with plans to create more content, now is the time to learn from the best.

 These digital marketing whizzes know how to wax poetic about a number of topics associated with content strategy (and more), from affiliate marketing to email marketing to marketing automation.
 Many of the inbound marketing and other digital marketing tips presented in these top blogs should help you strengthen your marketing campaign and achieve success.

 Did I miss any other topnotch digital marketing bloggers on this list?
 Who is your favorite content marketing blogger/strategist?
 Let me know in the comments below.